 At times throughout the year, interfund receivables and payables exist.
-During the year, transfers are made between the general fund, capital project fund, special revenue funds, and debt service funds.
-At June 30, 2017, no interfund payables or receivables exist.
-If there were, these amounts would be eliminated in the government-wide financial statements.
+During the year, transfers are made between the general fund, special revenue funds, and debt service funds.
+At June 30, 2018, there was an interfund payable from the special revenue funds of \$6,834 to the general fund.
+A corresponding interfund receivable was recognized by the general fund for the same amount.
+These amounts are eliminated in the government-wide financial statements.

-Notes to Financial Statements (continued) For the Year Ended June 30, 2017
+Notes to Financial Statements (continued) For the Year Ended June 30, 2018